clgvibe/ueye/README.md

 # UI
-All the UI related files are available and updated in this repositry.
+All the UI related files are available and updated in this repository.